 Teaching and Writing about Non-Dual Self Inquiry/ Jnana Yoga

 Hello !
 I am the writer of this blog.
 My name is Anurag Jain (born 1975).
 I live in Jamshedpur, India.
 I graduated as a Civil Engineer in 1997.
 After that I took to teaching in J. Krishnamurti School, Chennai because of my interest in his teachings.
 I started NEEV Trust in 2006, working in the areas of social work, social entrepreneurship and education for the underprivileged.
 Finally, when I understood without doubt that the root of all problems of man lies in his ignorance of the ultimate reality of life, I closed all social work and educational activities and started the NEEV Centre for Self Inquiry.
 In its present form it is this website in which I am writing and teaching self inquiry.
-Although I followed and teach certain schools of non-dual inquiry, I do not affiliate myself with any particular school of Non-Duality.
-I take various methods of different schools as tools in my non-duality toolkit to deconstruct subject-object duality at every single level for living and experiencing the Unborn Wholeness – called Brahman, Tao, Awareness or Emptiness in different non-dual traditions – which is the true nature of the world.
-We also have a campus for this centre in Hurlung Village, Jamshedpur, which we are in the process of developing.
+Although I followed and teach certain schools of non-dual inquiry (Krishnamurti, Advaita and Direct Path), I am non-sectarian as far as path affiliations are concerned, because at the highest level, all completely non-dual paths deconstruct themselves.
+I take various methods of different non-dual paths as different tools/vocabularies/skilful means to deconstruct subject-object duality at every single level, for living and experiencing the Unborn Wholeness – called Brahman, Tao, Awareness, Radiant Mind or Emptiness in different non-dual traditions – which is the true, inconceivable nature of the world.
+We also have a campus for this centre in Hurlung Village, Jamshedpur, India, which we are in the process of developing.
 I run two Facebook Groups to teach Self Inquiry.
 Details of them can be found here

 I started NEEV Trust, a social work organization in 2006; the Centre for Self Inquiry came into existence only in 2017, after about a decade of work done in the areas of social work and education through NEEV Trust and my self inquiry.
 My aim throughout these years was to create a transformation in the world.
 However, through all my experiences and reflections I found that the cause of all suffering is not outside but in our self.
 I realized that no amount of changes in the systems and structures of the outer world can end suffering at the root level.
-So in 2017, I closed down all my educational and social activities to focus on self inquiry and help others in the same journey through NEEV Centre for Self Inquiry.
+So in 2017, I closed down all my educational and social activities to focus on self inquiry (which had already stared since my college days but now decided to make it my full time work) and help others in the same journey through NEEV Centre for Self Inquiry.